BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 ## pwnedlabs.io

-A lot of people recommended this one to me, but it is not a free resource.
+A lot of people recommended this one to me, but it is not a free resource, at least beyond the very basics.
 I decided to keep it anyway since it seems to have a really good reputation.

 ## HTB Fortress: AWS